 Our legal services team

-Malcolm is a Partner of Phillips Ormonde Fitzpatrick and Phillips Ormonde Fitzpatrick Lawyers.
+Malcolm is a Principal of Phillips Ormonde Fitzpatrick and Phillips Ormonde Fitzpatrick Lawyers.
 His practice is split between litigious matters and his work as a patent attorney.

 Magda has completed a science degree, where she majored in Chemistry, in addition to a Bachelor of Laws.
 She joined Phillips Ormonde Fitzpatrick Lawyers (POFL) in 2007 and was admitted as a barrister and solicitor of the Supreme Court of Victoria in 2008.
 In her time at POFL, she has developed a wide range of experience in all aspects of intellectual property including patent, design, trade mark, copyright and trade practices issues.